BHFDSC/documentation/docs/dataset_insights/ssnap_collapsing_methodology.md

 - **Step 5**: If there are still multiple remaining rows per stroke incidence, select multiple columns to order values within each **PERSON_ID:S1FIRSTARRIVALDATETIME** partition- this provides a stable ordering to choose from.

 ## Summary notebook
 A data insight notebook has been developed which provides in-depth code for each of the steps in the methodology.
-This can be found at this location: **_'Workspace/Shared/DATA_INSIGHT/SSNAP/Collapsing SSNAP records'_**
+This can be found at this location within the Databricks enviroment of the NHS England Secure Data Environment (SDE): **_'Workspace/Shared/DATA_INSIGHT/SSNAP/Collapsing SSNAP records'_**